JannieI/canvas-workstation-V3/src/app/roadmap.md

        in Template only, and user cannot use them.
 If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.
     4. If this gets too complicated, only use Shapes on Templates.
-    5. Ensure Templates are on different layers / z-index
     6. When a T is changed, the user is warned which Ds use it - he can see their names and maybe   even open them.
     7. When and where is DS & data loaded?
     8. Is it same per Tab?
 The D will have many tabs, which tabs of Template is used where, or just first one on all D tabs?